Generic name: metformin hydrochloride 500mg

 Recommended Dosing Schedule

 The usual starting dose of GLUCOPHAGE is 500 mg twice a day, given with meals.
 Dosage increases should be made in increments of 500 mg weekly up to a maximum of 2000 mg per day, given in divided doses.
+The dosage of GLUCOPHAGE must be individualized on the basis of both effectiveness and tolerability.
 Safety and effectiveness of GLUCOPHAGE XR in pediatric patients have not been established.

 Concomitant GLUCOPHAGE or GLUCOPHAGE XR and Oral Sulfonylurea Therapy in Adult Patients